ajith1717/fullstack_challenge/README.md

 # Fullstack Challenge

 ## Project Overview
-This is a full-stack application with React on the frontend and Node.js on the backend.
-It includes authentication, authorization, user management, and an admin dashboard.
+This full-stack application provides user authentication and authorization, allowing users to sign up, log in, edit details, and perform admin-level actions such as managing users.
+The backend is built with Node.js and Express, while the frontend uses React.

-## Installation and Setup
+## Setup Instructions

 ### Frontend (React)